 Set on the boulevard Maréchal Foch, the Hotel d’Anjou is a perfect base from which to explore the city of Angers.
 Each of the 53 rooms has individual style with historical furniture, not that far from the original design of 1865.
 The furniture may be antique, or it may be simply neo-antique, but that doesn’t really matter.
 It’s all very charming, bon chic bon genre without even so much as a nod to Paris.
 Subsequent changes have seen the introduction of delightful art deco features that perfectly compliment the other-worldliness of the hotel.

-From the outside, the hotel doesn’t look much, but the interior is tastefully opulent and plush, and with delightful idiosyncrasies like the suntrap terrace and the elegant stained glass that backs the reception desk.
+From the outside, Hotel D’anjou doesn’t look much, but the interior is tastefully opulent and plush, and with delightful idiosyncrasies like the suntrap terrace and the elegant stained glass that backs the reception desk.
 Yet the hotel isn’t opulent or plush other than in an agreeably understated way; it is all very acceptable and agreeable.

 In the evening (and on Sundays when La Salamandre is closed), a simple bistrot takes over, offering a limited, but adequate menu served in the room that in the morning is host to an ample and generous breakfast service.